Maisabdalrazeq/reading-notes/README.md

    you can make diffrent style of the text **bold** , *italic* , listied the worlds .

-   you can adding link by this way [my bage](copy and paste the link right here).
+   you can adding link by this way [My Notes](https://maisabdalrazeq.github.io/reading-notes/reading-notes).

    thank you